-Plaintiffs allege, among other things, that SB 90 places an undue burden on the right to vote.
-Such claims require this Court to make a particularized assessment of the strength and sincerity of the purported state interests.
-See, e.g., Crawford v.
+Plaintiffs allege, among other things, that Florida enacted SB 90 with an impermissible discriminatory purpose, SB 90 has the effect of denying or abridging the right to vote on the basis of race in violation of Section 2 of the VRA, and SB 90 places an undue burden on the right to vote.
+Each of these claims requires this Court to make a particularized assessment of the strength and sincerity of the purported state interests.
+See, e.g., City of Richmond v.
+United States, 422 U.S. 358, 378 (1975) (explaining that government action "taken for the purpose of discriminating . . . has no legitimacy at all under our Constitution"); Thornburg v.
+Gingles, 478 U.S. 30, 37 (1986) (considering an alleged Section 2 results violation, including "whether the policy underlying the state or political subdivision's use of such voting qualification, prerequisite to voting, or standard, practice or procedure is tenuous"); Crawford v.
 Marion Cnty.
 Election Bd., 553 U.S. 181, 190 (2008) ("[A] court evaluating a constitutional challenge to an election regulation [must] weigh the asserted injury to the right to vote against the precise interests put forward by the State as justifications for the burden imposed by its rule." (internal quotation marks omitted)).
 Accordingly, a party seeking pretrial summary judgment in its favor must demonstrate that there is no genuine dispute that the electoral requirements it is imposing are supported by sufficiently strong and genuine state interests.
+Here,

-Here, Florida must so demonstrate as to each provision of SB 90 that is challenged by plaintiffs and as to each legal claim brought against those provisions.
+Florida must so demonstrate as to each provision of SB 90 that is challenged by plaintiffs and as to each legal claim brought against those provisions.

-As courts have explained in voting-rights cases, mere rote recitation of a cognizable state interest is not the same as proof that a particular policy was in fact animated by, or actually serves, that interest. "[T]he articulation of a legitimate interest is not a magic incantation a state can utter to avoid a finding" of a voting restriction's illegality.
+As courts have explained, mere rote recitation of a cognizable state interest is not the same as proof that a particular policy was in fact animated by, or actually serves, that interest. "[T]he articulation of a legitimate interest is not a magic incantation a state can utter to avoid a finding" of a voting restriction's illegality.
 Veasey v.
 Abbott, 830 F.3d 216, 262 (5th Cir.
-2016) (en banc) (adjudicating a Voting Rights Act claim).
+2016) (en banc) (adjudicating a Section 2 results claim).
 Rather, Florida must demonstrate that the policy choices it has made correspond in a meaningful way to the specific, legitimate state interests it claims to be addressing through the enacted provisions.
 See id. at 263.
 And courts "must take into consideration not only the legitimacy and strength of the state's asserted interest, but also the extent to which those interests make it necessary to burden voting rights."
 Democratic Exec.
 Comm. of Fla. v.
 Lee, 915 F.3d 1312, 1322 (11th Cir.
 2019) (internal quotation marks omitted) (adjudicating a First Amendment right-to-vote claim).